Psychology's Feminist Voices: History

 This project is based at York University, Toronto, Canada.
 It has received funding from the Social Sciences and Humanities Research Council of Canada, and has been endorsed by the Society for the Psychology of Women, Division 35 of the American Psychological Association (APA), the Society for the History of Psychology, Division 26 of the APA, the Section on Women and Psychology of the Canadian Psychological Association, and the Association for Women in Psychology.

 Structure

 The Psychology's Feminist Voices digital archive has two main sections:

-Women Past (1848-1950) and Feminist Presence(1950-).
+Women Past (1848–1950) and Feminist Presence (1950–present).
 The Women Past section contains profiles of women who received their doctoral degrees in psychology before 1950.
 The Feminist Presence section features profiles of and interviews with self-identified feminist psychologists who received their doctorates after 1950.
 Both sections contain the following subsections: